binipringle/crim-outline/index.md

 **Defense of others in NYPL 35.15 subsection 2,** “third person” – in ny you can use deadly force to defend a person and you can use non-deadly force to defend a third person – so we have to look at the definition of a “person” in the penal law.
 If we look at homicide in section 125.25 … of NYPL – a human being is a person who was born and is alive. **Section 125.25 says definition only for this statute; MPC does exclude fetuses from definition of person.**

-**Hypo:** Suppose somebody comes along and sees prof mott is threatening to use unlawful force against prof k – third person steps in to stop her – but turns out that prof k started the fight; in ny we DON'T use the alter ego rule (BUT ANALOGIZE - say that iin other jurisdictions they look at the situation from the shoes of the person in peril); a person aiding another person only has the right of self defense to the extent that the v has the same right to self-defense of the person they are defending.
+**Hypo:** Suppose somebody comes along and sees prof M is threatening to use unlawful force against prof k – third person steps in to stop her – but turns out that prof k started the fight; in ny we DON'T use the alter ego rule (BUT ANALOGIZE - say that iin other jurisdictions they look at the situation from the shoes of the person in peril); a person aiding another person only has the right of self defense to the extent that the v has the same right to self-defense of the person they are defending.

 ## Alter ego rule